Record numbers run in 39th annual Saskatchewan Marathon - Saskatoon | Globalnews.ca

 According to his translator, the strong winds proved challenging.

-Saskatoon’s own Erin Gardiner won the women’s marathon with a time of 3:01:42.
-It was her fifth year in a row taking the top prize.
+Saskatoon’s Erin Gardiner won the women’s marathon with a time of 3:01:42.
+It was her fifth-straight year taking the top prize.

 READ MORE: Thousands pack Assiniboine Park for annual police half marathon